mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --trx-tables

-  The backup process change if we known that we are exporitng transactional tables only
+  The backup process changes if we know that we are exporting transactional tables only

 .. option:: --skip-ddl-locks